mgmeti/javascript/notes/basics_of_js.md

 x = "The answer is " + 42; // "The answer is 42"
 y = 42 + " is the answer"; // "42 is the answer"

+"37" - 7; // 30
+"37" * 7; // 259

+Converting strings to numbers
+In the case that a value representing a number is in memory as a string, there are methods for conversion.

+parseInt()
+parseFloat()

+parseInt("101", radix=2); // 5

+#### Literals
+Literals represent values in JavaScript.
+1. Array literals:
+An array literal is a list of zero or more expressions, each of which represents an array element, enclosed in square brackets ([]).
+When you create an array using an array literal, it is initialized with the specified values as its elements, and its length is set to the number of arguments specified.

+const coffees = ["French Roast", "Colombian", "Kona"]; // 3

+Note: Array literals create Array objects.

+2. Boolean literals:
+The Boolean type has two literal values: true and false.

+3. Numeric literals:
+JavaScript numeric literals include integer literals in different bases as well as floating-point literals in base-10.

+#### Object literals

+An object literal is a list of zero or more pairs of property names and associated values of an object, enclosed in curly braces ({}).

+##### Enhanced Object literals
+Object literals support a range of shorthand syntaxes that include setting the prototype at construction, shorthand for foo: foo assignments, defining methods, making super calls, and computing property names with expressions.

+const obj = {
+  // __proto__
+  __proto__: theProtoObj,
+  // Shorthand for 'handler: handler' handler,
+  // Methods
+  toString() {
+    // Super calls
+    return "d " + super.toString();
+  },
+  // Computed (dynamic) property names
+  ["prop_" + (() => 42)()]: 42,
+};